Cycling Ride Schedule

 17 Cycle Ride – Gordon Harry Conservation Trail

 Route – Starting in Port Colborne at the Sugarloaf Marina we proceed on-road to Cement Street where we pick up this stone dust trail westerly to Burkett St. then we can return by going down to Lakeshore Road.
 Total return distance is about 30km or add 6 more km if you extend the route to Hutchinson Rd. as shown on this cue sheet.

-Lunch/Break – Don Cherry’s Sports Grill in Port Colborne at the Sugarloaf Marina (3 Marina Dr, Port Colborne, ON L3K 6C6), or just to the west of Port Colborne is the Garden Houzz on Lakeshore Rd.
+Lunch/Break – Don Cherry’s Sports Grill in Port Colborne near the Sugarloaf Marina (3 Marina Dr, Port Colborne, ON L3K 6C6), or just to the west of Port Colborne is the Garden Houzz on Lakeshore Rd.

 18 Cycle Ride – Waterfront Trail St. Catharines

 Route – On this ride we traverse an urban section of the Waterfront Trail with great views of Lake Ontario form Port Weller to Port Dalhousie in St. Catharines.
-It goes in and out of local parks and roads and the return trip is about 20 to 25km.
+It goes in and out of local parks and roads, with some hills and the return trip is about 20 to 25km.
 We can return via Lakeshore Rd., which has a paved shoulder all the way as shown on the route cue sheet.

 Start Location – At the north end of Reed Street by Lake Ontario in St. Catharines, just at Happy Rolph’s Bird Sanctuary where parking is available.